Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Implementation Details

 \myparagraph{clDice Reward.} For each matched pair $(i, j) \in \mathcal{M}$, we apply \emph{separate} crops to the corrupted and ground-truth masks (and their skeletons) using the predicted and ground-truth bounding boxes, respectively.
-This design allows clDice to verify whether the predicted region genuinely contains a topological anomaly: if the corrupted crop (localized by the model) exhibits a different centerline topology from the clean ground-truth crop, the resulting low clDice yields a high $(1 - \mathrm{clDice})$ reward, while a false detection produces similar crops and thus a low reward.
-Since the two boxes generally differ in size, ground-truth crops are resized to match the predicted-side dimensions via nearest-neighbor interpolation to preserve binary mask values.
+Since the two boxes generally differ in size, ground-truth crops are resized to match the predicted-side dimensions via nearest-neighbour interpolation to preserve binary mask values.
 The clDice score is then computed on the shape-aligned patches using precomputed skeletons.

+\myparagraph{Localization Penalty (Closed Form).} The closed form of the localization penalty $\mathrm{LocPen}(\cdot)$ summarized in the main paper is: